 It’s also a very popular microphone for voice acting, especially if you have a deeper voice.
 Sennheiser MKH416 enhances treble and may sound a bit sibilant and high-pitched for someone with a higher voice, but it gives nice clarity if you have a deep voice.
 Mike DelGaudio from the Booth Junkie Youtube channel has a deep voice and often uses this microphone for his voice acting gigs and it sounds amazing on him.

-In the WVFRM podcast, however, Marques Brownlee uses Electro-Voice RE27N/D, a unique sounding broadcast dynamic microphone that has a boosted treble which makes it sound very crisp, even condenser-like but it also comes with a high-cut and high-pass filters, the former may make it sound more like a traditional dynamic microphone.
+In the WVFRM podcast, however, Marques Brownlee uses Electro-Voice RE27N/D, a unique-sounding broadcast dynamic microphone that has a boosted treble which makes it sound very crisp, even condenser-like but it also comes with a high-cut and high-pass filters, the former may make it sound more like a traditional dynamic microphone.

 Andrew from the WVFRM podcast uses Shure SM7B.

 You won’t find many if any broadcast-type condenser microphones so it’s unique in that way.
 Usually, a broadcast microphone is a dynamic type.
-The upside of it is a high sensitivity which allows you to pair this microphone with any budget audio interface without worrying about the lack of gain.
+The upside of it is its high sensitivity which allows you to pair this microphone with any budget audio interface without worrying about the lack of gain.
 Although, on the other hand, the microphone is quite susceptible to plosives and has a somewhat noticeable self-noise level of 14dB.

 Rode Broadcaster is also used by Behzinga.